m1kxCodes/cool_seagulls-Aimbot/README.md

             label.TextColor3 = triggerbotEnabled and Color3.fromRGB(0, 255, 0) or Color3.fromRGB(255, 0, 0)
         elseif i == 6 then
             label.Text = "Target Priority: " .. targetPriorities[selectedPriority]
+        elseif i == 7 then
+            label.Text = "Bhop: " .. (bhopEnabled and "On" or "Off")
+            label.TextColor3 = bhopEnabled and Color3.fromRGB(0, 255, 0) or Color3.fromRGB(255, 0, 0)
         end
     end
 end

 updateGui()

+-- Bhop function
+local function bhop()
+    local humanoid = player.Character and player.Character:FindFirstChild("Humanoid")
+    local humanoidRootPart = player.Character and player.Character:FindFirstChild("HumanoidRootPart")
+    if bhopEnabled and humanoid and humanoidRootPart then -- Check if the player is on the ground if humanoid:GetState() == Enum.HumanoidStateType.Freefall or humanoid:GetState() == Enum.HumanoidStateType.Jumping then
+            -- Do not jump if the player is in the air return
+        end
+        humanoid:ChangeState(Enum.HumanoidStateType.Jumping)
+    end
+end

 local function smoothAimAt(targetPosition)
     local aimDirection = (targetPosition - Camera.CFrame.Position).unit